 - Rheumatoid arthritis

 - Lichen Planus

-The most common autoimmune disease that I see involving the skin is lupus.
-Many people reading this article may know someone with lupus.
 One of the more common symptoms of lupus is a photosensitive skin rash.
-This means that when a person with lupus goes out into the sun, they feel sick or develop a rash.
-The rash most commonly seen with systemic lupus is the “malar” (butterfly) rash that covers the cheeks and nose.
+The skin is "allergic" to the sun and when a person with lupus goes out into the sun, they feel sick and develop a rash.
+One of the rashes of lupus is the “malar” (butterfly) rash that covers the cheeks and nose.

-One type of lupus called Subacute Cutaneous Lupus doesn’t typically have internal involvement.
-Instead, it just presents itself with sun-sensitive rashes.
+Another type of lupus is called subacute cutaneous lupus.
+It doesn’t typically have internal involvement but it does cause sun-sensitive rashes.

-How does a person know if they have the autoimmune disease lupus?
+How does a person know if they have the autoimmune disease systemic lupus?

 The diagnosis is made when a person meets a certain number of diagnostic criteria.
 One needs to have 4 of the following problems to be diagnosed with lupus: